Award categories

 < Back to top

-This award, overseen by the central access and success team, recognises outstanding staff and student contributions to widening participation activity taking place locally or nationally.
+This award, overseen by the central Access and Success team, recognises outstanding staff and student contributions to widening access and/or improving student success and outcomes taking place locally or nationally.

 The award is open to: